loopnaz/loopnaz/content/communion.md

 ## Communion Bread Recipe

 The following recipe is modified from the January 2014 article, “The Quest for a Common Loaf,” by Angela Dienhart Hancock for the [_Christian Century_][common-loaf].
 If your diet restricts any of these ingredients, then please [contact us][contact] before the Sunday you plan to visit and we’ll do our best to accommodate you.
-Thanks for helping us make the table as open and accesible as possible.
+Thanks for helping us make the table as open and accessible as possible.

 ### Ingredients